 It’s understandable that time-pressured families jump in the car or onto the bus instead of walking everywhere.
-Now you’re a mum, you may find that looking after your baby tends to keep you housebound, too.
+As a parent, you may find that looking after your baby or young child tends to keep you housebound, too.
 But the effect of sunlight on our mood is well known, with researchers finding links between levels of sunlight and amounts of the “feel-good hormone” serotonin the body produces*.
 So it’s worth trying to have an hour outside every day.

 If you haven’t done any exercise for a while, build up gradually.
-Also, if you’re a new mum, you’ll have to wait until after your six-week check before you get really active.
+And bear in mind that new mums have to wait until after your six-week check before getting really active.
 Your joints will still be vulnerable to injury because of the effects of relaxin, the hormone that helps your body become a bit more stretchy in preparation for birth.
 The effects can last for five months, or longer if you’re breastfeeding.

 On the plus side, you’ve just gone through the toughest workout of your life, you will have better circulation and heart and lung function, and your leg muscles will have strengthened to carry the extra weight of your baby.
 Now, exercise will speed your postnatal recovery and help increase your energy levels.